QuantumLeaps/qpc-examples/qwin-gui/README.md

 # What is "Dual Targeting"?
-When developing embedded code for devices with non-trivial user interfaces, it often pays off to build a prototype (virtual prototype) of the embedded system on a PC.
+When developing embedded code for devices of any time, but especially with non-trivial user interfaces, it often pays off to build a prototype (virtual prototype) of the embedded system on a PC.
 The strategy is called "dual targeting", because you develop software on one machine (e.g., Windows PC) and run it on a deeply embedded target, as well as on the PC.
 Dual targeting is the main strategy for avoiding the "target system bottleneck" in the agile embedded software development.

 > **NOTE**
 *Please note that dual targeting does not mean that the embedded device has